-Using fiction to teach human rights in primary schools
+Using fiction to teach human rights in early years and primary schools

 "It is through literature, not simply literacy, that we learn to understand and empathise...Through literature, we can find our place in the world, feel we belong and discover our sense of responsibility.
 Amnesty understands this very well."